History Lessons Are More Than Historical Fiction

 Fragments: History takes fragmented scraps of evidence ― artifacts, diaries, photographs, documents ― and attempts to piece them together to form what can only be, a fragmented story.
 The historical narrative is often dominated by the voices and artifacts of the wealthy, creating a skewed understanding of the past that overlooks the lives and contributions of the less affluent.
 Where records of poorer communities infrequently exist, they are often minimal.
 The material culture of the lower classes—composed primarily of ephemeral resources like wood and hay—has been vulnerable to the ravages of time.
 For example: Unmarked graves may in fact, have been marked in wood, a product that returns to soil over time.
 Historical fiction presents the story as ‘sewn-up’, complete, as novels must do.
 Historians know that no story is certain or concrete.
 Historical understanding will always remain fragmented.

 Individual focus vs. big picture: The novelist has the creative right to embellish a story and highlight an individual.
-The study of history takes all the individual stories to look at the whole picture.
-Historical fiction can engage the learner, but historical study analyzes the individual stories into a full picture of an event.
+Historical fiction can engage the learner, but historical study analyzes the individual stories in light of the full story of an event.
+The study of history takes all the individual stories and then looks at the whole picture.

 Six Historical Thinking Concepts: Historical thinking concepts help historians analyze history.
 Students need to learn how to think critically about history, not just learn the stories through historical fiction.
 Our history curriculum teaches children how to use the Six Historical Thinking Concepts in the study of history.
 These critical thinking skills are transferable to other areas of study and help students evaluate the world around them and the messages bombarding them everyday.